walles/headsetharry/README.md

 * When a phone call ends, read all events received during the call
 * If the user is playing music, pause or turn down the music while the message is being read.
+* Make an icon / all the other graphics needed by Market
 * Add a Settings activity where:
     * You can see what languages are available
     * You can see What languages are enabled (there's a TTS voice for the